WHAT APARTMENT STYLE FLAT and TOWNHOUSE ARIZONA BUYERS NEED TO KNOW

 FHA BUYERS REQUIRE HUD CERTIFIED APARTMENT STYLE/TOWN HOUSE PROJECTS

 Another limiting factor of buying an apartment style flat or townhouse is most condominium projects are not HUD certified, which is a requirement of FHA to finance your purchase.
+A townhome, which includes in its legal description the land it is built on, is much easier to finance.
+This list of FHA Arizona Approved Condos will tell you which condo projects are eligible for an FHA loan.

 In the past when there were a high number of Arizona foreclosures and short sales, HUD pulled all condo project certifications and required every condo project to reapply to be certified again.
 HUD realized owners selling their apartment style flat or townhouse as a short sale or losing them through foreclosure were unable to pay their Home Owner Association (HOA) fees, putting a heavy financial burden on HOAs to pay their monthly expenses.
 The HOAs had no alternative.
 Since some distressed homeowners were not paying their HOA fees, HOAs had to take money from reserve accounts to pay operating expenses.